fsuri/Pequin-Artifact/README.md

 We use the `libhotstuff` implemenation, an open source BFT state machine replication library written by the HotStuff authors.
 More information on Hotstuff can be found here: https://github.com/hot-stuff/libhotstuff. libhotstuff, by default, implements no batch timer and proposes only fixed-sized batches.
 This is inefficient and creates tension between batch sizes: a low batch size fails to optimally amortize consensus overheads, while a high batch size may cause progress to stall; this concern is amplified by HotStuff's pipelined nature (it takes 4 batches to commit one proposal).
 Inspired by BFT-Smart, we optimize libhotstuffs batching procedure to allow proposals to use flexibly sized batches: if load is low, this allows HotStuff to issue proposals nonetheless (thus avoiding stalling); if load is high, this allows HotStuff to pack more requests into a batch (up to a cap), thus avoiding waiting.

+[**Postgres**](https://www.postgresql.org/) is a production grade open-source SQL database.
+We run two variants of Postgres: 1) unreplicated Postgres, and 2) Postgres configured with its native primary-backup support (Postgres-PB).
+We mount Postgres atop tempfs to avoid disk accesses. `src/scripts/postgres_service.sh` details our parameterization.
+We allocate ample memory and buffer space.

+**CockroachDB** is a production grade distributed database.

+TODO: Describe config
+Additional detail on our CRDB setup:
+       - we start each CockroachDb node using `cockroach start` for a multi-node cluster or `cockroach start-single-node` in the case of a single node.
+       - we use the `--insecure` flag to disable TLS encryption.
+       - we set the listening address and port for incoming connections using `--listen-addr`.
+       - the `--join` flag is used to specify the list of other nodes in the cluster.
+       - `--http-addr` is used to specify the address for the database console UI.
+       - The storage configuration is set to run in memory using up to 100% memory capacity using `--store=type=mem,size=1.0`.
+       - We disable logging except for logs at the FATAL level in the "OPS", "HEALTH", and "SQL_SCHEMA" channels.
+       - The last node in the deployment sequence is used to initialize the cluster.
+       - We set a lock timeout of 50ms to enhance performance under contention using `ALTER DATABASE defaultdb SET lock_timeout = '50ms';`.
+       - We set the minimum bytes for a range to 0 to improve sharding over tables like `Warehouse` in TPCC, which has few rows with few columns but high contention.
+       - We set the maximum bytes for a range to 134217728 (128Mb) and the number of replicas to 1 to disable replication (for now).
+       - The last node is used to generate the HA Proxy configuration which is used by CRDB for load balancing.
+       - We load balance client traffic to each server by having each client process send traffic to the server node corresponding to `client_id % number_of_servers`.

 ## Benchmarks:
 We implement four benchmarks: